jimmychu0807/PSE-core-curriculum/2024/my-responses/week-2/week-2.md

      The process of converting a program to a proof is:

-     1. Convert a program to a bunch of constraints, and your input have to satisfy these constraints. like $x * x = 16$ then $x = 4$ if $x$ is an positive integer.
+     1. Convert a program to a bunch of constraints (also called circuit), and your input have to satisfy these constraints. like $x * x = 16$ then $x = 4$ if $x$ is an positive integer.
+The circuits are eventually resolved into a few polynomials (like from 5 - 20) that need to be satisfied.
+This step is called arithmetization.
+There are "R1CS" way, "PLONKish" way (generating Gate and Copy constraints).

-     2. With this constraint and input number, you try to prove the constraint really satisfy.
-In the case of PLONK, the main part of your proof are every gate is correctly compute and every neighbor gate is consistent.
-You just compute it in polynomial.
-That's why it seems complicated.

-     You can apply many arithmetization techniques to convert a program to a proof.
-There are R1CS, Plonkish, AIR.
-You can also have different combination of proving scheme like Polynomial IOP and PCS that generate the proofs given the contraints.
+     2. Then you pick a commitment scheme.
+One of the most popular schemes is KZG Commitment (aka Kate commitment).
+This scheme is based on a "substract-and-divide" technique and ensure the quotient part is a polynomial with no remainder.
+The prover first send a commitment to the verifier and then a calculation result with a proof.
+The prover uses elliptic curve discrete log assumption to hide the input from the verifier.
+The verifier will perform an elliptic curve pairing at the end to verify two sides of the equation are the same.

    </details>